davidmerfield/Blot/app/brochure/routes/featured/readme.txt

 Featured sites
 --------------

+Why?
+Testimonials are tacky and there's no better endorsement of a website hosting platform than someone using it to host their real-life website, so show potential customers that there are real people who trust Blot to host their website.

 I want to be able to generate a wall of featured sites (~100) of users who have consented to appear on the homepage which are guaranteed to be still hosted by Blot.
-Want to be able to run the script once per day so the sites are always fresh even if the server doesn't go down...
+Want to be able to run the script once per day so the sites are always fresh even if the server doesn't go down.

 How to feature a new site